-Try to think of two of three things you’d like to include, and then work around these concepts to create a cohesive but simple space.
-After all, you want the nursery to have a soothing affect on your little one.
+Try to think of two or three things you’d like to include, and then work around these concepts to create a cohesive but simple space.
+After all, you want the nursery to have a soothing effect on your little one.

 As you know, we have a soft spot for removable wallpaper however, it’s particularly relevant and effective for a child’s nursery decor.

 This is a room that will inevitably change and develop over the course of bub’s life.
 It may be their room from infant to teenager, or perhaps it’ll play the role of nursery for more than one child.